ckan/ckan/doc/authorization.rst

 This document gives an overview of CKAN's authorization capabilities and model in relation to access control.
-The authentication/identification aspects of access control are dealt with separately in :doc:`authorization`.
+The authentication/identification aspects of access control are dealt with separately in :doc:`authentication`.

 Overview